adobe/aio-lib-ims/README.md

 [![Codecov Coverage](https://img.shields.io/codecov/c/github/adobe/aio-lib-ims/master.svg?style=flat-square)](https://codecov.io/gh/adobe/aio-lib-ims/) [![Greenkeeper badge](https://badges.greenkeeper.io/adobe/aio-lib-ims.svg)](https://greenkeeper.io/)

-# Adobe I/O Lib IMS Library
+# Adobe I/O IMS Library

-The Adobe I/O Lib Core IMS Library helps interacting with the IMS API as well as creating and invalidating tokens.
+The Adobe I/O IMS Library helps interacting with the IMS API as well as creating and invalidating tokens.
 To support multiple use cases and environments, there is not a single configuration managed by this library but multiple configurations called _IMS configuration contexts_.
 Each configuration context holds configuration data needed to create tokens.
 See the _Configuration_ section below.

 # Installation

-To install the Adobe I/O Lib Core IMS Library, simple use `npm`:
+To install the Adobe I/O IMS Library, simple use `npm`:

 ```sh
 $ npm install @adobe/aio-lib-ims --save